 NOTE: Incomplete or Late Packets Will Not Be Reviewed

 In order to be considered for a Mental Wellness Community Grant, an applicant must submit the following documentation:

 - Completed proposal with all requested information included

 - IRS form W-9 (Request for Taxpayer Identification Number and Certification)

 Funding Levels/Award Amounts

-A total up to $50,000 is available for programs serving Lucas County residents; the maximum funding per project is $5,000.
-The grant period is from January 1, 2022, to June 30, 2022.
+A total of up to $200,000 is available for programs serving Lucas County residents; the maximum funding per project is $20,000.
+The grant period is from May 1, 2023, to December 31, 2023.
 The selection committee reserves the right to adjust the amount awarded to successful applicants.

 All recipients must complete these minimum requirements:

 - Include the MHRSB logo on all signage, promotional materials (t-shirts, water bottles, magnets, etc.),